DylanAgius/LengMorph/README.md

 # LengMorph
-A tool to include length scale effects for crystal plasticity using slip distance
+A tool to include length scale effects for crystal plasticity using slip distance.

 # Usage
+Firstly, there are a number of folders included here containing different tools.
+In **Additional File** the following folders exist:
+* AbaqusFiles - includes *Example_UEXTERNALDB.for* which is an example of how to read in the created binary files at the start of an Abaqus analysis;
+* Dream3d files - contains the example Dream3D pipeline (*example_supp.json*) to create the necessary data files fo the python function;
+* FORTRAN program - contains *lengthscale_program.f90* which is an example fortan program which implements the length scale subroutine and can be used to get familiar with the intricacies of the inputs/outputs;
+* Length scale subroutines -
 This tool can be used to construct the arrays required to implement the length scale modification in **ref** to include to include a size dependency in classical crystal plasticity simulations.
 The data required for tool to work is extract from a Dream3d pipeline, the example of which is included in this repo.
 ## Outputs
 Four binary files are constructed with the following names: